gracenotesfellowship.org

 Flute · Piano

-At just 16 years old, David is a flutist and pianist of extraordinary promise and purpose.
-A student at the prestigious Juilliard School Pre-College Division and Ridgewood High School, David co-founded The Grace Notes Fellowship with the conviction that young artists have a responsibility — and a joy — in giving their gifts back to the world.
+At just 16 years old, David is already distinguished as a flutist of extraordinary promise.
+As a student at the prestigious Juilliard School Pre-College Division while attending Ridgewood High School, he embodies the Fellowship's belief that youth and talent are gifts to be nurtured and shared.

 Flute

-Grace — whose name inspired the Fellowship itself — is a gifted flutist at 14, already earning recognition at the regional level.
-Selected for the Bergen County Region Band in both 2025 and 2026, she leads with grace, purpose, and an unwavering belief that music is a gift meant to be given away.
+Grace — whose very name inspired the Fellowship — is a gifted flutist at 14, already earning recognition at the regional level.
+Selected for the Bergen County Region Band in both 2025 and 2026, she is a living testament to the mission: that God's grace, expressed through music, can touch every heart.

 Baritone